Community drives through town to remember Andrew Finch three years after being killed by police

 The victim, Andrew Finch, had nothing to do with the call.

-Monday evening family and friends gathered to do a slow ride through town vising specific areas to remember his life.
+Monday evening family and friends gathered to do a slow ride through town visiting specific areas to remember his life.

 “It is not just for my brother.
 Nothing is going to change for my brother but bringing awareness that this could stop from happening to someone else,” said Nikki Finch.